DerekStrickland/katacoda-scenarios/secure-consul-on-kubernetes/step5.md

 This error message indicates that connectivity is now being established, but communication is being rejected because the TLS handshake can't be negotiated.
-In order to convince the server that the client communication is authorized, the client needs to supply a ca-file cli option.
+In order to authenticate with the sever, the client needs to supply a ca-file cli option.
 Run the following command, and supply the consul-agent-ca.pem file you created earlier in the lab.

 `consul members -ca-file consul-agent-ca.pem`{{execute T1}}

-You should now receive a list of all members of the service mesh.
-The actions you performed in this section of the lab proved that TLS is now being enforced on a connectivity level.
+You now observe a list of all members of the service mesh.
+The actions you performed in this section of the lab proved that TLS is being enforced.